Glossary

 With regards to running, it is generally considered that race distances of 3km or greater are endurance events.

-The term stamina is sometimes used synonymously and interchangeably with endurance.
+The term stamina is often incorrectly used synonymously and interchangeably with endurance.

 Categories: General, Glossary